christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 - **[Flameshot](https://flameshot.org/)**: for screenshots.
 I mention it because it has a nice feature that allows pinning a screenshot to the screen.

 ![](/assets/media/flameshot-example.gif)

+## Conclusion

+These tools significantly improved my efficiency and organization while writing my thesis.
+It may take some time at first to get familiar with them, but once you learn, you can produce high quality results.